 The Hannays were the local Lords of the Manor at this time and still have an annual 'reunion' every year at Sorbie Tower which they took into trust in the 1960's and have completed important renovation work.
 The Tower was built around 1570 by Alexander Hannay to replace an earlier wooden castle and it fell into total disrepair in 1748.
 It still is an impressive building and is free to visit.
 Hannay legend also speaks of their expulsion from the Sorbie area around the year 1600, due to feuding with local families principally the Murrays of Broughton.

 This resulted in the Hannays being outlawed and driven away from S.W.Scotland, their lands confiscated along with Sorbie Tower.
 The clan also had previous feuds with the Clan Kennedy and Clan Dunbar.
 Many Hannays moved to Ireland, in particular Ulster and the name can still be found there and in many surrounding counties, particularly in the form "Hanna".
-Another form of the name, "Hannah", is particularly common amongst the descendants of those that remained in Scotland.
-But it seems likely that some of them moved up the drove roads into central Scotland bringing the name of the village with them – the first recorded Sorbie in Stonehouse is about 1626, which would tie-in with this theory.
+Another form of the name, "Hannah" is particularly common amongst the descendants of those that remained in Scotland.
+But it seems likely that some of them moved up the cattle drove roads which were the super highways of the time, into Central Scotland bringing the name of the village with them – the first recorded Sorbie in Stonehouse is about 1626, which would tie-in with this theory.

 It certainly appears that the Sorbie and Hannay family histories are intertwined.
 The big question is whether the Sorbies were an ancient family in their own right with their own distinct history, or an 'offshoot' of the Hannay or some other family, who took the name 'Sorbie' to denote their place of origin.
 Investigations are still ongoing..